ksvirsky/safu-module-template/content/faq/faq.md

               future crop.
 While value of farmland does not change rapidly, there is a small probability that crop in a given year will be lost, up to 100% oif the crop.
-When that happens, there is a small probabilty that the agriculatural crop producer (farmer) will not have any cash on hand to repay debt denominated in xToken, which introduces the risk of shortfall events for the LandX Protocol.
+When that happens, there is a small probability that the agricultural crop producer (farmer) will not have any cash on hand to repay debt denominated in xToken, which introduces the risk of shortfall events for the LandX Protocol.